Facial and head area release and energy activation, meditation record for June 2025.

 Pass a stronger energy through the back of the head and the area between the eyebrows.

 Basically, it's the same as before.
-Starting from the center of the back of the head, I guide the energy towards the top of the head, the center of the head, and then the area between the eyebrows.
-Starting from the center of the back of the head is because, while energy is already flowing to that point, the area beyond it is not yet fully open, so I start from there.
-However, if there is no energy flowing there, I would start from the beginning.
-Recently, I often start from the area near the center of the back of the head.
+Starting from the center of the back of the head, I pass energy through the top of the head, the center of the head, and towards the space between the eyebrows.
+Starting from the center of the back of the head is because, although energy is already flowing there to some extent, the path ahead is not yet fully open, so I start from there.
+If there is no energy flowing there, I would start from the beginning.
+However, recently, I often start from the area near the center of the back of the head.
+And on some days, I focus on passing energy through the space between the eyebrows from the very beginning.
+However, the center of the head still tends to be easily blocked, so I usually start from the center of the back of the head, then pass energy through the center of the head, and finally through the space between the eyebrows.

-As the relaxation in the area between the eyebrows progresses, the energy flows out to the left and right of the area between the eyebrows, activating it.
+As the relaxation in the area around the space between the eyebrows progresses, the energy flows and activates, splitting to the left and right of the space between the eyebrows.

-It seems that the area between the eyebrows is still not completely open, so there are still some challenges, but I feel that it has become much easier to guide the energy through it compared to before.
-I feel that a thicker and stronger energy is flowing through it compared to before.
+It seems that the area around the space between the eyebrows is still not completely open, and there are still challenges, but I feel that it has become much easier to pass energy through compared to before.
+I feel that a thicker and stronger energy is flowing through.

 Whether something is good or bad is determined by the means used to pass energy through the chakra between the eyebrows.

 In higher dimensions, there is neither good nor evil.
 However, in this physical, low-dimensional realm, they exist.
-In terms of the individual, I believe that the method of opening the third eye chakra can classify actions as either good or evil.
+In terms of the individual level, I think that the method of opening the third eye chakra (between the eyebrows) can be used to classify things as good or evil.

 Good:

-- Opening the third eye chakra without causing harm to others, or by helping others, or for the purpose of helping others.
+- Opening the third eye chakra without causing harm to others, or by helping others, or in order to help others.

 Evil: